zachlatta/dungeon/README.md

 Slack bot to interface with AI Dungeon.

+Setup:

+- Create a new Slack user and get a legacy API token from https://api.slack.com/custom-integrations/legacy-tokens

 Ideas:

 - 5GP to play, modeling usage of making Slack bots to earn GP